I tested the top 5 HubSpot chatbot examples to find the best for B2B in 2026

 4. Alive & Kickin' Pizza Crust’s exclusive content bot

-It’s a great reminder that chatbots aren't just for finding new customers.
-They can be really powerful tools for making your current customers feel special.
+It’s a great reminder that chatbots are powerful tools for making your current customers feel special and appreciated.

 What's great about it: